Our website was given a gold award for 2016 by Railfuture

 Our top priorities for the future are:

-- customer information at unstaffed stations – mobile phone reception is poor at many stations leaving passengers not knowing if trains are late or cancelled – some screens are now being installed but not so far at all stations
+- customer information at unstaffed stations – mobile phone reception is poor at many stations leaving passengers not knowing if trains are late or cancelled – some screens have now being installed but not so far at all stations

 - improved toilets at Sellafield – there is currently a single antiquated toilet for this busy station

 If you share our hopes please join our 100 other members

 Membership costs £5 a year for individuals and £10 for groups

 We meet on the second Saturday in the month at 1305 at Seascale Methodist church hall on Gosforth Road (100m from the station) and visitors are very welcome.

 Our annual general meeting is the March meeting

 The quarterly newsletter is currently not in production as we are awaiting a volunteer to fill the vacancy of newsletter editor.
 Examples of past newsletters can be found here